 A gift subscription delivered by post

-Choose a fictional pen pal — a gardener in Yorkshire, a baker in Durham, a watercolourist in Cornwall — and we write to your recipient by name, print the letter on quality paper, seal it in an envelope and post it to their door.
-A proper letter, twice a month, for as long as you choose.
+Choose a writer for someone you love — a gardener in Yorkshire, a baker in Durham, a watercolourist in Cornwall — and we write to your recipient by name, print the letter on quality paper, seal it in an envelope and post it to their door.
+Proper post, twice a month, for as long as you choose.

-You pay · We write a fictional pen pal's letter, print it on quality paper & post it to your recipient by name · They receive proper post, twice a month
+You pay · We write, print on quality paper & post to your recipient by name · They receive proper post, twice a month

 Most people who buy this have someone specific in mind.
 Here are some of the reasons they give.